Contact Information

 AA or AS Degree

-The Business Information Worker (BIW) program prepares students for entry-level employment in the field of Business Information Technology.
-Emphasis is on practical, career-oriented skills for professional office environment positions using current computer application programs for processing and presenting text, numerical data and graphics, as well as applying basic oral and written business communication.
-This program of courses aligns with the California Community College's statewide BIW career preparation pathway.
+The Administrative Office Specialist program, provides career-oriented skills for professional office environment positions including an overview of current computer application and applying basic written business communication, essential soft skills, information technology and customer service skills.
+Students will learn the skills they need to start their career as an entry level employee in almost any industry.
 For the degree, students must fulfill the following major requirements with grades of “C” or better, complete a minimum of 60 degree-applicable semester units (12 of which must be completed at Sierra College) with a grade point average of at least 2.0 and complete one of the following three general education patterns:

 Required Courses